michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 {% endhighlight %}

 As you can see I deleted the `dispatch_async(dispatch_get_global_queue...` in the `Observable` and it's the observer that tells the `Observable` to execute on a global queue to not block UI.
 This of course leads to an exception being thrown because as I mentioned: it causes the `Observable` to work on a global queue, but also **send events on a global queue, not on the UI queue**.
-We could just add a `dispatch_async` on the main queue, but we can also experiment, do something more interesting and add a `ObserveOn` operator.
+We could just add a `dispatch_async` on the main queue, but we can also experiment, do something more interesting and add a `observeOn` operator.

 {% highlight swift %}